alecjacobson/geometry-processing-parameterization/README.md

 It is tempting to try to throw this equality into a least squares energy an minimize it.
 Unfortunately the determinant is already a quadratic function of
 $u$ and $v$ so a least-squares energy would be quartic and minimizing it would be non-trivial.
-We will reinvestigate this _later_ when we look into surface deformation energies.
-But for now, let us put aside area distortion and focus instead on angle or aspect ratio distortion.
+We will reinvestigate this in _later assignments_ when we look into surface deformation energies.
+But for now, let us put aside area distortion and focus instead on angle or aspect-ratio distortion.

 ### Angle distortion